National Origin Discrimination in California

 Employment Policies

-Only if fluency in English is required to perform the job efficiently can an employer expect an employee to speak fluent English?
+An employer can expect an employee to speak fluent English if fluency in English is required to perform the job efficiently.
 An "English-only law" requiring workers to speak only English on the job is tolerated only if necessary to ensure the employer's company's secure or successful operation.

 An employer does not base a labor decision on an employee's foreign accent unless the accent substantially interferes with the employee's job performance.